FIRST EDITION 24 MARCH 2026

 Marin Ivezic is the founder of Applied Quantum, a consulting firm dedicated to helping organizations prepare for the opportunities and threats of quantum technology.
 Former quantum entrepreneur, he previously led cybersecurity and quantum technology practices at a Big Four firms as well as at IBM and Accenture, and he also served as a CISO and CTO at Fortune Global 500 companies.
 With over a three decades of relevant experience and over a decade of experience working on quantum readiness initiatives with governments and critical infrastructure organizations, Marin specializes in bridging the gap between cutting-edge innovations and practical cybersecurity strategy.

-Adrian Neal, Senior Director, QuSteam
+Adrian Neal, Senior Director, QuStream

 Eduard Debry, Quantum Communications, MBDA